jkperin/raman-amplifiers/README.md

-# raman-amplifiers
+# Raman Amplifiers
-Design and analysis of Raman optical amplifiers
+> Design and analysis of Raman optical amplifiers

+Code for simulation, design, and analysis of Raman amplifiers.
+Code was written at Federal University of Espirito Santo, 2011-2012.
+Code was written in Portuguese.